dannysecurity/homeafford/README.md

 - **Savings trajectory** — project account balances with monthly contributions and annual return assumptions
 - **Mortgage math** — amortizing payment, total interest, and remaining balance at any month
 - **Affordability bands** — conservative, moderate, and stretch price targets from gross income and debt ratios
+- **Purchase checks** — forward DTI and down-payment validation for a specific home, plus savings readiness

 ## Install